OICR/softeng-blog/_posts/george_mihaiescu/2017-09-21-How-to-run-Kubernetes-in-Collaboratory.md

 </html>
 ~~~

-Unfortunatelly, without a working LbaaS solution in

 If you want to access the Nginx service from outside Collaboratory, move the floating IP from your jumpserver VM over to the k8s-master VM first:
 <figure>
     <img src="{{site.urlimg}}george_mihaiescu/Kube/floating_moved.png" />
 </figure>

-And create an SSH tunnel:
+And create an SSH tunnel that will send the localhost:9000 traffic over the tunnel to the CLUSTER-IP address 10.99.106.65, port 80.

 ~~~bash
 ssh -L 9000:10.99.106.65:80 -i ~/Desktop/demo.pem ubuntu@142.1.177.99